miketery/srw-app/README.md

 This is a Wallet / Vault application to support [self-sovereign identity (SSI)](https://en.wikipedia.org/wiki/Self-sovereign_identity) or User Owner Identity.

 The goal is to create a digital identity using public key cryptography.
-The private key is then self custodied - i.e. no reliance on a third party.
+The private key is then self custodied - i.e. no reliance on a third recoveryParty.
 The public key maps to a DID (Decentralized Identifier) (ref: [W3C DID](https://www.w3.org/TR/did-core/)).

 Since this solution is self custody there needs to be a recovery mechanism. this is where the social recovery comes in.
 This leverages threshold cryptography.
 We use [Shamir Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).